thisisevilevil/evilevil365/_drafts/2024-05-XX-ProActiveRemediations-BackToBasics.md

 ## Reference Remediations

 You can always check my github for inspiration regarding remediations.
+You can find them [here](insertlink.com)